The Effects of Bias Affecting Leadership

-Of course, bias impacts our decisions ranging from evaluations and overall organizational choices.
+Of course, bias impacts our decisions, from evaluations to overall organizational choices.
 This is because bias can contort the data we are reviewing and can undermine our efforts regarding decisions that need to be made and the programs we design.
-This, too, can have a direct impact on the legitimacy of our decisions and our expected outcomes.
+This, too, can directly impact the legitimacy of our decisions and our expected outcomes.

-There is plenty of room for research regarding exactly how bias impacts leadership and leadership development.
-Studies with an emphasis on the many ways that bias can undermine leadership is warranted and needed.
-Future studies should explore not only how bias can have an impact but also the types of bias that pose the biggest threat.
-Additionally, studies regarding techniques on how leaders can overcome bias as well as studies examining positive forms of bias would also be of great value.
+There is plenty of room for research on how bias impacts leadership and leadership development.
+Studies emphasizing the many ways that bias can undermine leadership are warranted and needed.
+Future studies should explore how bias can have an impact and the types of bias that pose the biggest threat.
+Additionally, studies regarding techniques on how leaders can overcome bias and studies examining positive forms of bias would also be of great value.

 Did you enjoy this article?
 You might also like my article titled “Beware of Self-Serving Bias.”

 Banaji, M. R., & Greenwald, A. G. (2013).
 Blindspot hidden biases of good people.
 New York: Delacorte Press.

 Carton, A. M., & Lucas, B. J. (2018).
 How Can Leaders Overcome the Blurry Vision Bias?
 Identifying an Antidote to the Paradox of Vision Communication.
 Academy of Management Journal, 61(6), 2106–2129. doi: 10.5465/amj.2015.0375